cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-storage.md

 Optionally you can filter the included values based on a tag/metadata filter.
 The filter must be of the syntax `key=value` ie. `foo=bar`.
 When applied to ConfigStore entries, it will match based on the entry metadata.
 When applied to Environment Variables, it will match based on [tags](/maestro/how-to-guides/deployment/tagging-components.html).

-<div class="notice notice-warning"><p>Because Secret and ConfigMap stores are not reference service-specific, you can not use service-level Environment Variables.</p></div>
+<div class="notice notice-warning"><p>Because Secret and ConfigMap stores are application level and not service-specific, you can not use service-level Environment Variables.</p></div>

 The following examples illustrate your options: